Access for Persons with Disabilities

 Joseph R. Daniel Technology Center - Culpeper

 It is the intent of Germanna Community College to provide a safe and secure environment for College employees, students, and visitors by establishing preventative measures, holding perpetrators accountable, and providing assistance and support to victims.
 The college has policies that specifically addresses the College’s position on prevention, reduction, and management of violence to provide a safe working and learning environment for our students, employees, and visitors at all College owned, controlled, or leased properties, including off-campus locations.
-These policies can be found in the Appendix or at http://www.germanna.edu/policies/.
+View our safety and security policies.

-If You See Something Say Something; If you observe any behavior which you feel could be suspicious or life threatening to others at Germanna please report it promptly to the College Police, a counselor, faculty member, or college staff.
+If You See Something Say Something; If you observe any behavior which you feel could be suspicious or life threatening to others at Germanna please report it promptly to the College Police.
 Students see more than anyone else on campus.
 It is not snitching, but rather a response which could save someone from grave harm.
 Safety is Everyone’s Responsibility.

 Children on Campus